OHIF/Viewers/platform/docs/docs/faq.md

 If you have gone this route (or are going there), please let us know because we would be interested to hear about your experience.

+## Is there a DICOM Conformance Statement for the OHIF Viewer?

+Yes, check it here [DICOM Conformance Statement](https://docs.google.com/document/d/1hbDlUApX4svX33gAUGxGfD7fXXZNaBsX0hSePbc-hNA/edit?usp=sharing)

 ## Is The OHIF Viewer [HIPAA][hipaa-def] Compliant?

 **NO.** The OHIF Viewer **DOES NOT** fulfill all of the criteria to become HIPAA Compliant.
 It is the users' responsibility to ensure compliance with applicable rules and regulations.

+## Could you provide me with a particular study from the OHIF Viewer Demo?

+You can check out the studies that we have put in this [Dropbox link](https://www.dropbox.com/scl/fo/66xidsx13pn0zf3b9cbfq/ADaCgn7aT29WMlnTdT_WRXM?rlkey=rratvx6g4kfxnswjdbupewjye&dl=0)

 # Technical FAQ

 ## Why do I keep seeing a Cross Origin Isolation warning
 If you encounter a warning while running OHIF indicating that your application is not cross-origin isolated, it implies that volume rendering, such as MPR, will not function properly since they depend on Shared Array Buffers.
 To resolve this issue, we recommend referring to our comprehensive guide on Cross Origin Isolation available at [our dedicated cors page](./deployment/cors.md).